 - Learning Centers – Our Jumpstart classrooms use learning centers that allow children to explore a variety of subject areas.
 Each center features such skills as language and reading, construction, home living, math, fine motor skills, art, dramatic play, science and sensory exploration.
 Each area helps your children gain independence and further explore themes and concepts introduced in class with hands-on, interactive approach for preschool child development.

 - Self Help Skills – We encourage the development of socialization and self-help skills in our Jumpstart classes by incorporating group play and circle time, self-guided activities, and class projects, while also encouraging independent learning and choices.
-Children are now beginning to learn certain autonomous skills like hand washing, cleaning up after snack, zipping and unzipping one’s own jacket, packing backpacks, and even the art of sharing and putting away toys.
+Children are now beginning to learn certain autonomous skills like hand washing, cleaning up after snack, zipping and unzipping one’s own jacket, and even the art of sharing and putting away toys.
 These tasks build confidence and independence.

 - Potty Training –We understand potty training is a very important milestone in a child’s development, and it’s critical to encourage this transition when the child is ready.
 Typically, potty training begins in our Jumpstart program.
 Our staff will work with you and your child as they are learning this new skill.
 We will communicate their progress at school allowing potty training at home and school to be consistent.